 However, the Congress of the United States passed legislation in 1935 that proclaimed the acquisition of land for the national park.
 After the State Of Texas transferred the land to the federal government by a legal deed, Big Bend National Park took its actual birth in 1944.

-On the historical date of 1st July 1944, when Big Bend National Park was opened for all, for the very first time.
+On the historical date of 1st July 1944, the Park was opened for the first time.

 The Pride Of West Texas

 It is the locus of pride of far west Texas along the Texas-Mexico border.

 Covering a vast land of 1,252 miles, Big Bend National Park is a perfect blend of geographical as well as geological features, ranging from the higher elevations of the Chisos mountains to the infinite stretches of the Chihuahuan desert and the green vegetable belts beautifying the Rio Grande to the nodes of Persimmon Gap and Boquillas Canyon.

 Despite its unpredictable locus within the Chihuahuan desert, there is no form of natural beauty that is untouched by the tinge of the Big Bend area.

 8 Amazing Reasons To Visit Big Bend National Park